 By law in many countries, companies must make their product safety information, e.g., MSDS or SDS, available to consumers upon request.

-Any acrylic paint that contains toxic chemicals purchased in the United States (or other developed country) will have it marked on its label or box.
+Any acrylic paint that contains toxic chemicals purchased in the United States (or other developed country) will have its toxicity marked on its label or box.

 Games Workshop, Scale 75, and Reaper Miniatures list almost all of their paint lines as non-toxic.
 Games Workshop states for its line of Citadel paint that: “All of our paints are non-toxic, water-based acrylic that are designed for use on plastic, metal, and resin Citadel miniatures.”

-Vallejo is the only company of the major brands that provides an easily accessed safety listing online with SDS documents of their paint lines (see safety info here).
+Vallejo is the only company of the major brands that provides an accessible safety listing with SDS documents of their paint lines (see safety info here).

 An Opinion Based on Limited Data